johnshearing/iotaAirgappedClientServerWallet/README.md

    * A list of addresses must be supplied.
 This will all be handled by the database.
    * Working this way eliminates all confusion created by snap shots.
  * [Bundle Transactions Offline then Broadcast Transactions Online,](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet#make-a-signed-transaction-bundle-and-broadcast-it-to-the-tangle)
+   * Users will see a visual representation of what actions the bundle will perform as a check before broadcasting the bundle.
  * [Handle Mult-Signatures building upon work found here](https://www.mobilefish.com/services/cryptocurrency/iota_multisig.html),
  * MAM Masked Authenticated Messaging,
  * Implement all the functionality available through Qubic as that comes online,